-Audit Scotland also undertook a Best Value audit which was published in June 2021.
+Audit Scotland undertook a Best Value audit during 2020/21 which was published in June 2021 and brought before Council for consideration.
 The previous audit was undertaken in 2015 and the Council were praised for the changes that had taken place since the previous audit.
-This audit acknowledged that housing remains a challenge but had some success in our effort to tackle homelessness.
-Through the introduction of our Rapid Rehousing Transition Plan in 2019 the Council have seen a reduction in the time between receiving an application and permanently housing a previously homeless person from 171 days in 2015/16 to 125 days in 2019/20.
-Performance now compares favourably with the national figure of 224 days.
-The Council is using a number of initiatives to drive improvements, including combining various housing roles so that staff can focus on cases while also improving the applicant's experience.
+This audit acknowledged that the provision of housing services remains a challenge but noted good performance in Housing repairs and in our efforts to tackle homelessness.
+Through the introduction of our Rapid Rehousing Transition Plan in 2019 the Council have seen a reduction in the time between receiving an application and permanently housing a previously homeless person from 171 days in 2015/16 to 104 days in 2021/22.
+Performance now compares favourably with the national figure of 199 days.
+The Council is using a number of initiatives to drive improvements in Housing services overall, including implementing the new Housing and Support service and partnering with the Centre for Homelessness Impact.

 In addition, the Council report quarterly to the Scottish Government on Homelessness presentations and outcomes for scrutiny.

 The Council have a corporate system for reporting Health and Safety incidents and report relevant incidents to agencies such as the Health and Safety Executive if relevant.